How to Install Plex Media Server on Debian 12, 11, or 10

 • Smart Organization & Search: With its ability to automatically fetch metadata, Plex enriches your content with cover art, descriptions, and ratings, while its robust search functionality ensures you find what you’re looking for in no time.

-• Sleek User Interface: Plex boasts a visually captivating interface, enhancing the user experience and making content discovery delightful.
+• Sleek User Interface: Plex boasts a visually captivating interface, which enhances the user experience and makes content discovery delightful.

 • Plex Pass Perks: The Plex Pass subscription elevates your media experience, offering features like Live TV & DVR, Mobile Sync, Parental Controls, and more.